-The M.Ed. program is designed to allow students to earn a graduate degree and advanced licensure in the area of Innovation in Education.
+The M.Ed. program is designed to allow students to earn a graduate degree in Innovation in Education.
 The program is designed for experienced teachers who are graduates of accredited institutions and initially licensed to teach and is a total of 33 semester credit hours.

 M.Ed.
 Courses (starting Summer 2021):

 - MED 6360 Foundations of Research: This course is designed to develop discriminating consumers of research.
 Candidates will develop the professional knowledge, skills, and dispositions for critical inquiry, analysis, interpretation, and evaluation of research.
 Credits 3 s.h.
 Offered fall.

 - MED 7610 Leadership and Advocacy: This course is designed for candidates to explore both formal and informal leadership roles for the purpose of constructing supportive learning environments for all learners.
 The course focuses on the complexities of communicating, negotiating, and planning for successful implementation of constructive change.
 It includes opportunities and expectations that candidates will advocate for meaningful change.
 Credits 3 s.h.
 Offered spring.